mahdiadham/mahdiadham/README.md

 </p>

 <hr>

-<h4>🌐 Web Developer</h4>

-<h4>✔️ Interested in web and website development</h4>

-<h4>It was the middle of the summer of 2019 when I started my work with Python, but after a year or two, I realized that my talent is in the field of web and website design.
-So to myself, I trusted and entered this field, and thank God I have made good progress in this field and I have reached the point where I am now.
-I have always adhered to one principle and that principle is that there is never an end point in learning!
-So keeping the information updated is one of my main duties as a programmer.</h4>

 <h4>.
 3 years of experience in web development</h4>
 <h4>.
 Getting to know the principles of clean coding and commenting</h4>